AbyelT/DD2482-devops-tasks/test2/step6.md

 5. When the dashboard is visible, authenticate yourself with the credentials admin/admin.
 You should now see the Grafana dashboard.

 ## Grafana Dashboard
 The dashboard displays useful data such as the function rate, the total requests and the *replica scaling* (the amount of active replicas).
-To see the auto-scaling in action, we will use a script which invokes your function atleast 10000 times: `for i in {0..10000}; do echo -n "Post $i" | faas-cli invoke hello && echo; done;`{{execute}}
+To see the auto-scaling in action, we will use a script which invokes your function 10000 times: `for i in {0..10000}; do echo -n "Post $i" | faas-cli invoke hello && echo; done;`{{execute}}

 You should now see an increase in the function rate and eventually the amount replias increasing as a respone to the increased amount of invocations.
 <!-- TODO: add image here -->